 Vacuuming will work if you are trying to remove mold from your window sills and the mold is dry.

-When you are done with that, immediately empty out the dust canister or bag into an airtight container and dispose it off.
+Empty the dust canister or bag into an airtight container immediately and dispose it off.

 You certainly do not want to leave mold lying around as you could be creating a worse problem than you are trying to solve.

-On the other hand, if the mold is already wet, don’t bother vacuuming it out because that will make a mess of things.
-This time around you’ll have to get your hands dirty.
-They should still be gloved, of course
+If the mold is wet, don’t bother vacuuming it out because that will make a mess of everything.
+This time around you’ll have to get your hands dirty with your gloves on though.

-Now, because you are not using a vacuum cleaner that automatically collects the rubbish, you’ll need to place a rag on the floor, directly beneath the window.
+Since you are not using a vacuum cleaner that automatically sucks up the dirt, you’ll need to place a rag on the floor directly beneath the window.

-This way, whatever doesn’t get caught by the brush will get caught by the rag, making it easy for you to clean up.
+This way, whatever doesn’t get caught by the brush will fall on the rag making it easy for you to clean up.

-When you are done with vacuuming or brushing off, the next thing to do is to disinfect the area.
+When you are done with vacuuming and brushing off the mold, the next thing to do is to disinfect the area.

-This is because mold is toxic and so just removing the mold without disinfecting the spot where it has grown will not eliminate its effect.
+This is because mold is toxic and so just removing the mold without disinfecting the spot where it has grown will not eliminate its spores totally.

-Pay attention to the crevices on the sills and consider cleaning all the windows to cover all the bases.
+Pay attention to the crevices on the sills and consider cleaning all the windows.

 Leave To Dry